 On these astounding results, Director of Communications Darren Kusmirek noted, “The switch to Salesforce Marketing Cloud has allowed our team to send strong, branded content while also ensuring that our contact data is up-to-date across all of our platforms.
 Salesforce Marketing Cloud has been easy to use and the support we’ve received from Salesforce and Cloud for Good has been incredible.”

-Marketing Cloud has provided TFA with greater control of their message, which in turn grants a wider view of constituents, users, and adds a layer of dynamic variability to messaging and message delivery.
-Email templates were created, and audiences were automated with Marketing Cloud to improve user experience, while the constituent experience benefitted from more consistent messaging, on-brand templates, and greater control in delivering the right message at the right time according to data-backed decision making.
+Marketing Cloud has provided TFA with greater control of their message, which in turn grants a wider view of constituents and users, and adds a layer of dynamic variability to messaging and message delivery.
+Email templates were created, and audiences were automated with Marketing Cloud to improve user experience, while the constituent experience benefitted from more consistent messaging, on-brand templates, and greater control in delivering the right message at the right time according to data-backed decision-making.

 This issue led to an abnormally high unsubscribe rate that diluted the organization’s messaging effectiveness.

 Through Marketing Cloud, however, a brand-new preference center was created that could remain dynamic and cater to audiences more effectively according to unique needs and interests.
 “Preference management has been huge for us,” said Director of Email Marketing Phillipa Boyes, “We’ve seen our unsubscribe rate go way down, and that’s because of the various audiences we can create with Marketing Cloud.
 We just wrapped a fundraising campaign and for the first time ended without opt-out numbers that were abnormally high.”